 Python is widely used for data processing, automation, and scripting, but it’s often criticized for being slow in CPU-bound tasks due to the Global Interpreter Lock (GIL).
-Fortunately, Python’s built-in multiprocessing
+Fortunately, Python’s built-in multiprocessing module allows you to fully utilize multiple CPU cores, enabling true parallelism and greatly improving performance.

 In this article, you’ll learn how multiprocessing works, how it differs from multithreading, and how to implement it to make your Python programs faster and more efficient.